 I’ve told you before that my Aunt Mary is an incredible Italian cook.
-99% of my extended family is from Ohio, so twice a year we’d pack up our maroon Aerostar with 1 travel size Battleship (so many pieces – what were they thinking?)
-2 adults, 3 kids, 5 pieces of luggage, and a cockapoo to visit everyone, and one of our favorite stops was always Aunt Mary’s.
-She’d have a platter of Italian cookies and goodies (hello Chocolate Sheet Cake with Peanut Butter Icing!) waiting for us on the table, and a vat of sausage and peppers bubbling in her homemade sauce on the stove.
-She’s been making them for as long as I’ve known her, and the recipe was passed down from her Mom, Rose, and likely Rose’s Mom too!
+99% of my extended family is from Ohio, so twice a year we’d pack up our maroon Aerostar with 2 adults, 3 kids, 5 pieces of luggage, and a cockapoo to visit everyone, and one of our favorite stops was Aunt Mary’s.
+She’d have a platter of Italian cookies waiting for us on the table, plus a vat of sausage and peppers bubbling in her homemade sauce on the stove.
+She’s been making them for as long as I remember, and the recipe was passed down from her mother, Rose, and likely Rose’s mother too!

-Browned sweet (mild) Italian sausages are layered in a crock pot with seared onions, peppers, garlic, tomato sauce, and crushed tomatoes, then cooked low and slow all day long – until the sausage are nearly fall apart tender, and the sauce is like silk.
-I’m telling you, there is absolutely nothing better than the taste of this mouthwatering Italian dish.
+I recently had a craving for Aunt Mary’s sausage and peppers that just wouldn’t quit then remembered once upon a time my Mom wrote down the recipe, so I took a look, and turns out, it is perfect for the crock pot!
+Crock Pot Sausage and Peppers is browned Italian sausages layered in a crock pot with seared onions, peppers, garlic, tomato sauce, and crushed tomatoes, then cooked low and slow all day long – until the sausages are nearly fall-apart tender and the sauce is like silk.
+I’m telling you, there is absolutely nothing better than the taste of this mouthwatering Italian dish!

-After tumbling out of the van in my Aunt Mary and Uncle Bobby’s driveway, and kisses and catching up of course, we’d stuff the sausages into hard rolls smothered with sauce (you know when you drench crusty rolls in sauce or au jus and they get chewy?
-THAT.)
-Since crusty rolls no longer exist in my gluten-free world though, I went ahead and served my sausage and peppers on top of gluten-free penne.
-Rolls, penne, on a fork straight outta the crock pot – it’s not going to matter how you eat the sausages and peppers – just that you do!
+- We used to stuff Aunt Mary’s sausages into hard rolls smothered with sauce, but I now I serve my sausage and peppers on top of gluten-free pasta.
+Rolls, pasta, on a fork straight outta the crock pot – it’s not going to matter how you eat the sausages and peppers – just that you do!